That's some crafty workmanship there.

 Yeah, I know.
 Who needs a GPS when you got one of these beauties.

-Surprisingly, the GPS actually worked right away.
+Surprisingly, the serial GPS actually worked right away.
 Well sorta.
 Apparently you have to flip the thing so the antenna side faces up.
 That took me much, much longer than you might imagine to figure out.
 And it still bites me about every other time I try to use it.
 What are the odds of that?
 Anyhow, I spent some time off and on over the next few weeks tinkering with the software and made my NMEA parsing code in pspmaps somewhat more robust before taking it out in the car for a road trip to Boston.
 I had a brief moment of panic when I laid the GPS on the dash, antenna side down, and the map refused to move.
 Darn it.

 Antenna side up works better.